SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 }
 ```

 You can now go ahead and deploy our comment system.

-When you send a comment, it should open a merge request, that will be automatically validated it you set `moderation: false` in the staticman configuration file.
+When you send a comment, it should open a merge request that will be automatically validated if you set `moderation: false` in the staticman configuration file.

 ![List of comments](/assets/images/2021-06-25-comment-list.png)

 Our system comment is now functional!

-But there is still some improvements that can be added, starting by allowing to respond to a comment.
+But there are still some improvements that can be added, starting by allowing to respond to a comment.

 ## Add reply feature